uwacsp/cits5503/Labs/Lab2EC2Docker.md

 Create a directory called html

-Edit a file index.html inside the html directoyr and add the following content
+Edit a file index.html inside the html directory and add the following content

 ```
   <html>